-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD THURSDAY, MAY 12, 2011,10:00 A.M.
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD THURSDAY, MAY 10, 2012, 11:00 a.m.

 The undersigned appoints Elizabeth A. Abdoo and Larry K. Harvey, or either of them, as proxies.
 Each shall have the power to appoint his or her substitute.
-They are authorized to vote, as designated on the reverse side, all shares of Host Hotels & Resorts, Inc. common stock held of record by the undersigned on March 16, 2011 at the Annual Meeting of Stockholders to be held on May 12, 2011, or any adjournment or postponement thereof, and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+They are authorized to vote, as designated on the reverse side, all shares of Host Hotels & Resorts, Inc. common stock held of record by the undersigned on March 15, 2012 at the Annual Meeting of Stockholders to be held on May 10, 2012, or any adjournment or postponement thereof, and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.

 This proxy when properly executed will be voted in the manner directed herein.
-If this proxy is executed but no instruction is made, this proxy will be voted FOR the election of each director, FOR proposals 2 and 3 and FOR every 1 year for Proposal 4.
+If this proxy is executed but no instruction is made, this proxy will be voted FOR the election of each director, and FOR proposals 2 and 3.
 In their discretion, the proxies are authorized to vote and otherwise represent the undersigned on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.